Michaela Quinn

 Michaela Anne "Dr. Mike" Quinn, M.D. is a fictional character from the American television show Dr. Quinn, Medicine Woman.
 CBS introduced the series in 1993, and Dr. Quinn was played by Jane Seymour.
 The series ran for six seasons, ending in 1998.
 Seymour reprised the role in two made for TV movies, Dr. Quinn: Revolutions (1999) and Dr. Quinn: The Heart Within (2001), following the series cancellation.
+Dr. Quinn, again played by Seymour, also made an appearance in California (1997), an unaired TV pilot for a spinoff of Dr. Quinn: Medicine Woman made by CBS.

 Jane Seymour's portrayal of Dr. Michaela Quinn has been widely viewed as an iconic western character, earning Seymour a Golden Globe award.